pand-coder/MetaStego/README.md

-# Stegavault - A Steganography and Metadata Tool
+# MetaStego - A Steganography and Metadata Tool

-**Stegavault** is a versatile tool designed to encode and decode hidden messages within images, while also providing capabilities to extract image metadata.
-Whether you're aiming to conceal confidential information or analyze image properties, Stegavault offers a comprehensive solution.
+**MetaStego** is a versatile tool designed to encode and decode hidden messages within images, while also providing capabilities to extract image metadata.
+Whether you're aiming to conceal confidential information or analyze image properties, MetaStego offers a comprehensive solution.

 ---

 ## Overview

-Stegavault combines steganography techniques with metadata management, enabling users to:
+MetaStego combines steganography techniques with metadata management, enabling users to:

 - **Embed Hidden Messages**: Conceal text or data within image files without noticeable alterations to the image.
 - **Extract Hidden Messages**: Retrieve and decode concealed information from images.